Beauty therapists are professionally qualified to carry out a wide range of treatments to the face and body.

 As the range of treatments is varied, so are the potential contraindications.
 A qualified beauty therapist is trained to know under what circumstances a treatment should not proceed, and when to refer a client on to a doctor.

-Use the form at the top of this page or the links below to search for Beauty Therapy.
+Use the links below to search for Beauty Therapy practitioners.

 Skin and Beauty